ethereum/portal-network-specs/beacon-chain/beacon-network.md

 >
 > For `FindContent` requests, nodes SHOULD request `optimistic_slot` that is one higher than the one they already have.
 When responding to `FindContent` requests, nodes SHOULD respond with latest `LightClientOptimisticUpdate` that they have.
-If then can't provide the requested or newer object, they MUST NOT reply with any content.
+If they can't provide the requested or newer object, they MUST NOT reply with any content.

 #### HistoricalSummaries